 Everything You Need to Know About European Blackjack

-But there’s an enormous number of Blackjack variants available.
+There’s an enormous number of Blackjack variants available.
 Especially when you play online.
-One of the most popular variants being European Blackjack.
+One of the most popular of these is European Blackjack.

 How does it differ from other Blackjack variants?
 How do you play, and more importantly, how do you win at European Blackjack?